Shawn Colvin: Career

 In 1996, Colvin released her album A Few Small Repairs and, in 1997, her single "Sunny Came Home" spent four weeks at the number one spot on the Adult Contemporary chart.
 The song won the 1998 Grammy Awards for both Song and Record of the Year.
 Colvin released the album Holiday Songs and Lullabies in 1998 and in 2001 released another album called Whole New You.
 In 2004, she released a compilation of past songs called, Polaroids: A Greatest Hits Collection.

 In 2006, Colvin left Columbia Records and released a 15-song album called These Four Walls on her new label, Nonesuch Records, which featured contributions by Patty Griffin and Teddy Thompson.
 In 2009 she released Live, which was recorded at the jazz club Yoshi's in Oakland, California.

 Colvin's eighth studio album, All Fall Down, was released in 2012 and was produced by Buddy Miller at his home studio in Nashville, Tennessee.
 The album featured guest appearances by Emmylou Harris, Alison Krauss and Jakob Dylan.
 Colvin published her memoir Diamond in the Rough in 2012.
-In 2016 she recorded an album with Steve Earle called Colvin and Earle.
+In 2016, she recorded an album with Steve Earle called Colvin and Earle.
 A Few Small Repairs was reissued in 2017, including its first pressing on vinyl, for its 20th anniversary.

 Colvin has made vocal contributions to songs by James Taylor, Béla Fleck, Edwin McCain, Shawn Mullins, Elliott Murphy and Bruce Hornsby, and collaborated with Sting on the song "One Day She'll Love Me".
 She recorded as a duet the title track to Curtis Stigers' 1995 album "Time Was".
-Colvin voiced Rachel Jordan, Ned Flanders' love interest after Maude is killed, in the Simpsons episode "Alone Again, Natura-Diddily" on February 13, 2000, and lent her vocals to Mary Chapin Carpenter's 1992 recordings "The Hard Way" and "Come On Come On".
+Colvin voiced Rachel Jordan, Ned Flanders' love interest after Maude is killed, in the Simpsons episodes "Alone Again, Natura-Diddily" and "I'm Goin' to Praiseland", and lent her vocals to Mary Chapin Carpenter's 1992 recordings "The Hard Way" and "Come On Come On".

+Acting

+Colvin has appeared in several films and television shows, including the films Grace of My Heart, Heartbreakers and Crazy as well as television shows The Larry Sanders Show, Suddenly Susan, The Simpsons, Fame L.A., and Baywatch.

 Personal life

-Colvin has been married twice, first to Simon Tassano in 1993 whom she divorced in 1995, and to photographer Mario Erwin, whom she married in 1997 and divorced in 2002.
-She gave birth to daughter, Caledonia, in July 1998.
+Colvin has been married twice, first to Simon Tassano in 1993 whom she divorced in 1995 and to photographer Mario Erwin, whom she married in 1997 and divorced in 2002.
+She gave birth to a daughter in July 1998.

 Colvin has taken part in several triathlons.

-Colvin says she has struggled on and off with depression, alcoholism, and anxiety.
+Colvin says she has struggled on and off with depression, alcoholism and anxiety.
 She wrote about these struggles in her 2012 memoir Diamond in the Rough, published by HarperCollins.